adamzvolanek/DevRackDocs/installs/sonarr.md

 Modify the 'Time Format' under 'Dates' to 17:00/17:30.

-### Movies --> Library Import
+### Series --> Library Import

-Select the 'Start Import' button, select the 'movies' directory, and press Okay.
-Allow time for the movies to be imported and managed.
+Select the 'Start Import' button, select the 'TV_Show' directory, and press Ok.
+Allow time for the tv shows to be imported and managed.

 ## Automated